Al-Garifov/houdini-collector/README.md

 Just copy repo contents to your `~/Documents/houdini19.5` folder.

 ## Structure:
-- You can find PyQT samples in `scripts/widget.py`.
+- You can find PyQT samples in `scripts/python/ui` module.

-- You can find HIP and USD parsing logic inside of `scripts/hip_parser.py` and `scripts/usd_parser.py`.
+- You can find HIP and USD parsing logic inside of `scripts/python/hip_parser.py` and `scripts/python/usd_parser.py`.